BloomTech-Labs/human-rights-first-police-be-a/README.md

 - Users can view a timeline of recent events to see how often these events are occurring
 - Administrators have the ability to approve, reject, and CRUD incidents

-### What to build next?

-- Work with front end and data science to implement a way to get user responses into the database.
-- There is currently no way for an admin to send a Tweet to get more information about an incident from a user.
-- The idea we had was to give the admin the ability to create a tweet with the link to a pre-populated form that can either update the database with the needed information or store responses from the the users in a new table for the admin to look at when updating the incident.
-This will send the incident back to the admin dashboard as pending, where the incident can then be updated by the admin.
-This idea can be changed to whatever implementation you see fit.
-- Further validation to increase security of the database against possible attacks.
-- The heroku server is set up to deploy automatically upon updating `main`, however, this doesn't actually work.
-Maybe check it out. `Workaround is to deploy manually`

 ## Tech Stack

 ### Backend API built using: